-RWPA employs crews during the summer months (5/25 through 9/3) in the two following categories:
+RWPA employs crews during the summer months (5/24 through 9/2) for two programs:

 Courtesy Boat Inspectors

-helping them inspect their boats for invasive plants and animals, and educating boaters on the reasons and methods for such inspections.
-Inspectors
+CBI’s attend the public boat ramps in Raymond, inspecting boats for plant and animal material, and educating boaters on the reasons and methods for doing their own inspections.

 Volunteer (unpaid) Positions

 Courtesy Boat Inspection